FAQ for 12 and Younger

 Why the long time differential between the two sessions?

 AP has found that many kids that would potentially play club but have not been in the “communication loop” would not have an opportunity to play because try-outs would have already past as the first session is very early (before school starts).
 AP advertises the first two weeks of school announcing a “Fall Training” program in which many kids enroll and are informed of club and end up wanting to play club.
 At that point they would be invited to attend the second 10s, 11s, 12s and under session and hope to be placed on a team along with the group that is guaranteed a spot on a roster from the first session.
 The players that signed up at the first session of 10s, 11s and 12 and under try-outs are encouraged to participate in the fall training session which is held on Sundays.
 This will give them a good head start on the season but participation is not absolutely necessary.

 How are teams chosen?

 During the try-out process directors and coaches will evaluate the players and place them on teams appropriate for their level of competency.
 The end result is that the players are on teams that have the same level of skills, generally speaking.
 It is difficult in clubs smaller than AP to place players in this way, consequently you may end up with high skill players placed with not so high skill players and neither grows as well as they could if placed on teams where they are similar to each other.

 What other volleyball training does AP offer 12 and unders?

 We offer “AP Fall Training (in the fall)” and “Summer Camps (during the summer)”.
-Fall training is held on Sundays and starts about the second or third Sunday after school starts and lasts for approximately six Sundays.
+Fall training is held on Sundays and starts about the second or third Sunday after school starts and lasts for 4, 5 or 6 Sundays depending on your area.
 Fees for these programs will be posted on the website at the appropriate time.